mcassagnes/ng-seo/README.md

 # ngSeo
 Manage SEO tags in Angular 1.x

-There is very little good quality information online about Angular SEO how-to's.
-This module aims to provide the simplest possible solution to managing your SEO tags in an Angular app.
+There is very little quality information online about Angular SEO how-to's.
+This module aims to provide the simplest possible solution to manage your SEO tags in an Angular app.

 ##Usage
 1. Include ngSeo.js in your index.html